 Rudolf Steiner Library

 The Rudolf Steiner Library in Los Angeles was founded in 1943.
 At that time, Fascism was spreading its way through Europe, and Anthroposophists in Germany sent a complete collection of Rudolf Steiner’s works to America for safekeeping.
-After years in various locations, both the Los Angeles Branch of the Anthroposophical Society in America and the Rudolf Steiner Library moved to our current address in 1991.
+After years in various locations, both the Los Angeles Branch of the Anthroposophical Society in America (incorporated as Anthroposophical Foundation of California) and the Rudolf Steiner Library moved to our current address in 1991.
 It is a place of quiet beauty and a community resource of tremendous value for the Los Angeles area.